limpa105/Languages/README.md

 # Languages
-A repository to pick up new languages or tools
+A repository to pick up new languages and tools
+- Haskell introduction
+- Simple Nuerall Network in Pytroch